 At the CES, Harley-Davidson also presented the prototypes of its electric moped and an off-road electric motorbike that they had announced in July 2018, which will be available from 2021.
 Further, concrete designs for a lightweight electric motorcycle and an electric bicycle should already be in the company’s drawer.
 The prototypes are an integral part of Harley-Davidson’s roadmap called More Roads.
 “We will be taking a broad approach to e-mobility, with a product family that varies in size, performance and price,” comments COO Michelle Kumbier at the presentation of the plans last summer.
 The aim is to appeal to a whole new target group.

 It is no secret that Harley-Davidson has an ageing customer base and is trying to attract younger and more city-focused drivers.
 It is also fitting that the lightweight electric prototypes are designed for an urban future and are generally easy to drive.
 They have no clutch, no gearshift and require no motorcycle licence.
 By the way, both models, which are in the limelight at CES, feature removable batteries.

 Meanwhile, Harley-Davidson is also preparing its dealers for the launch of the LiveWire: The company plans to have at least one dealer in each of the 50 US states, as well as additional contact points in major conurbations.
-For dealers to be able to offer the LiveWire, they must meet a number of requirements, including a local DC fast charger.
+For dealers to be able to offer the LiveWire, they must meet many requirements, including a local DC fast charger.

-Update January, 14, 2019: Whilst Harley had kept quiet on details regarding the batteries, Samsung SDI now announced that they will deliver the battery technology for Harley’s first electric motorcycle.
-For Samsung it is a first to work the motorcycle market too and Kim Jung-wook, Vice President of Samsung SDI, stated that “The diversification of battery supply lines from electric vehicles to electric motorcycles is a very meaningful step”.
+Update 14 January 2019: While Harley had kept quiet on details regarding the batteries, Samsung SDI now announced that they would deliver the battery technology for Harley’s first electric motorcycle.
+For Samsung, it is a first to work the motorcycle market too and Kim Jung-Wook, Vice President of Samsung SDI, stated that “The diversification of battery supply lines from electric vehicles to electric motorcycles is a very meaningful step”.